Apply to present at the Engaged Scholarship Consortium in Denver, Oct. 8-9! Proposals are due March 15.

 UNC students who are part of The Facing Project, a nonprofit that connect people through stories to strengthen communities, had a story featured on NPR on Jan.
 21 entitled, "E05 - The Legacy of Stories."
 Here's a synopsis of the episode:

 "J.R. and Kelsey discuss the man with two spleens, the great dynamite incident of 1961, and how legacy is more than instilling values; it's valuing what's come before.
 Also in this episode, the two unveil an easy way to engage with The Facing Project and how to get your story featured on this show."

 UNC, District 6 Awarded Funding for Partnership

-The Campus Compact of the Mountain West recently announced that UNC and District 6 will become part of the K2H Civic Futures AmeriCorps Program.
+Campus Compact of the Mountain West announced that UNC and District 6 will become part of the K2H Civic Futures AmeriCorps Program.
 The program will engage 70 AmeriCorps members in national service focused on developing and supporting community-based learning for youth from kindergarten through graduate school, connecting academic content with real-world issues in a way that allows youth to be part of a solution for change.
 Through the Civic Futures program, K-12 and higher education institutions will strengthen a pathway for civic learning and engagement, creating opportunities for youth to be meaningfully involved in their communities regardless of their starting point.